zavolanlab/mirflowz/README.md

-For improved reproducibility and reusability of the workflow, as well as an easy means to run it on a high performance computing (HPC) cluster managed, e.g., by [Slurm][slurm], all steps of the workflow run inside their own containers.
+For improved reproducibility and reusability of the workflow, as well as an easy means to run it on a high performance computing (HPC) cluster managed, e.g., by [Slurm][slurm], all steps of the workflow run inside isolated environments ([Singularity][singularity] containers or [Conda][conda] environments).
 As a consequence, running this workflow has only a few individual dependencies.
-These are managed by the package manager [Conda][conda], which needs to be installed on your system before proceeding.
+These are managed by the package manager Conda, which needs to be installed on your system before proceeding.

-If you do not already have [Conda][conda] installed globally on your system, we recommend that you install [Miniconda][miniconda-installation].
+If you do not already have Conda installed globally on your system, we recommend that you install [Miniconda][miniconda-installation].
 For faster creation of the environment (and Conda environments in general), you can also install [Mamba][mamba] on top of Conda.
 In that case, replace `conda` with